Accelerating Laboratory Automation Through Robot Skill Learning For Sample Scraping: Experimental Evaluation

 To complete the task, the robot takes the following steps.
 First, it picks up the scraping tool and goes to the scraping start pose.
 The robot then follows the scraping policy, where it picks the best sequence of actions to achieve the target goal.
 The robot would repeat this step for a pre-defined duration that was optimised to maximise scraping within the region in $N_{reg}$; in our experiment, this was chosen to be 5 times.
 This is followed by the robot putting the scraper in its holder and rotating the vial by $\pi/12$ radians, in preparation for scraping the next region in $N_{reg}$.
 Following this, the robot grasps the tool again.
 Once the robot has carried this out across all regions ($N_{reg}=24$ if each region is $\pi/12$), the task is considered to be complete.
 This task was carried out successfully with two different sized vials and two scrapers of different length, as illustrated in Fig.~\ref{fig:scraping_workflow_images}.

 In Fig.~\ref{fig:vialfig}, we demonstrate the results obtained from the autonomous robotic scraping.
 Fig.~\ref{fig:before} demonstrates the vial at the start of the experiment with all of the powder still fixed inside the vial, whereas Fig.~\ref{fig:after} captures the vial contents after robot has scraped the inside of the vial.
+The overall video is demonstrated \href{https://www.youtube.com/watch?v=0QQ3VPy0W6E}{here}.
+In reality, scraping a fully-covered sample takes around 90 minutes; however, each region is scraped 5 times to ensure that all the powder has been scraped off the vial.
+In addition, real samples from crystallisation workflows might only grow crystals on one side of the vial, and with an adequate perception method, our scraping policy could focus on solely that region.
+This would as a result speed up the scraping procedure.